 - 1622WQ™ provides real-time water quality information.
 It allows farmers to see, for example, the influence of recent rainfall on water quality or whether management actions such as recent fertilising has affected nitrogen losses.
 Farmers can also see the seasonal climate outlook to help plan ahead.

 - The 1622WhatIf?™ function of the app allows farmers to evaluate the risks and benefits of changing nitrogen fertiliser applications.
 For example, 'what if I change my fertiliser rate, harvest date and/or fertilising date and how would that affect my crop yields and nitrogen losses?'

 - 1622Crop™ uses our drone-based LiDAR system, satellites and other novel sensing technologies to help farmers use less nitrogen-based fertiliser without affecting their profits.
 Growers can compare different management strategies in real time through the season.

-For the first time, farmers will have real-time information on key factors for growing sugarcane.
-When complete, 1622™ will bring together information on sugarcane production and environmental performance to help farmers:
+For the first time, farmers now have real-time information on key factors for growing sugarcane.
+1622WQ™ brings together information on sugarcane production and environmental performance to help farmers: